 - Evaluation of Performance of Board of Directors

-The Company provides for the annual self-evaluation of directors to jointly consider and conclude the performance for reviewing operation, problems and obstacles and seeking solutions.
+The Company provides for the annual self-evaluation of the Board of Directors and Committees, both of individual self-evaluation and Committees self-evaluation including the evaluation of top management (CEO) every year to jointly consider and conclude the performance for reviewing operation, problems and obstacles and seeking solutions.
 The Company set the guideline for evaluation of the Board of Directors as a whole pursuant to the evaluation guideline of the SET.
 The result of the evaluation will play an important role in developing the efficient performance of duty of the Board of Director.
 The evaluation form outlines the following topics.

 - Satisfaction regarding the following: